tmfarrell/tmfarrell.github.io/_posts/2016-12-20-why-being-right-is-much-harder-than-being-wrong.md

 ## Wrong Is More Likely

-The state of "being right", in the most general sense (i.e. for any statement of fact, or solution to problem) can be described as:
+The state of "being right", in the most general sense (i.e. for any statement of fact, solution to problem) can be described as:

 $$ \prod_{i=1}^{N} b_i = 1  \hspace{2.5mm} \mid \hspace{2.5mm} b_i \in \{0, 1\} $$